jaquerinte/caravel_radiation_harden/README.md

 reg_la2_data = 0x00000000;
 ```

 Then we need to deactivate the manual clock to switch the the wishbone clock.
-We doing that by deactivating the LA probes that access the clk and reset.
+We do that by deactivating the LA probes that access the clk and reset.
 ```C++
 // deactivate internal clk
 reg_la2_oenb = 0xFFFFFFF;